Lotfullah21/HTML-CSS/CSS/14-grid/02-explicit-grid/README.md

 !Important: If there is mismatch between number of elements and the number of cols/rows we specified in `grid-template-columns/rows` property, based on css rule, the last one will be followed.
 For instance in the above example if we specify to have 100 rows, but there is only 5 elements, it will not create 100 rows, It will follow what is mentioned in the next line which is four columns.

-Now, lets say we are having 10 items and we want to first column to have width of `100px` and the second column consist of three cells each having a width of `180px` and the last column to be free, which means take the remaining space.
+Now, lets say we are having 10 items and we want to first column to have width of `100px` and the second column consist of three cells each having a width of `180px` and the last column to be free, which means takes the remaining space.

 How would you divide it?